Real Testing. Unbiased Reviews.

 One of the best features of the Moab 3 is its waterproofing.
 It has a waterproof membrane similar to Gore-Tex (Merrell waterproof) that will keep your feet dry in wet conditions.
 This makes it a great choice for hiking in unpredictable weather or on wet trails.

-For support, the Moab 3 Mid provides good support but is moderately heavy.
-It features a kinetic fit which contours to the shape of your foot aiding in the structural integrity of the boot.
-The Moab weighed in at 1.03 pounds.
+For support, the Moab 3 Mid provides good support thanks to its rugged design.
+It features a kinetic fit that contours to the shape of your foot, enhancing the boot’s structural integrity.
+The Moab weighed in at 1.03 pounds per boot.

-Overall the Merrell Moab 3 is a high performing budget hiking boot.
-We gave it a total score of 9.1.
+Overall, the Merrell Moab 3 is a high-performing budget hiking boot.

 Best Lightweight Leather Hiking Boots Danner Mountain 600